aaroncampbell/wp-google-analytics/readme.txt

 and even where users go when they leave your site.
 WP Google Analytics lets you easily do all these things.

+== Upgrade Notice ==

+= 1.3.0 =
+Move to using events for tracking 404s and outgoing links and add support for custom variables

 == Changelog ==